|

 • The increasing monetary policy divergence between the ECB and the Fed keeps the US Dollar on its back foot.

-• Technical indicators suggest that Euro bulls are starting to lose steam after the rally of the last two days.
+• Technical indicators suggest that Euro bulls are starting to lose steam following the rally of the last two days.

-EUR/USD posts marginal losses, trading at 1.1730 on Friday after pulling back from its highest levels in more than two months at 1.1762 reached on Thursday.
-The increasing monetary policy divergence between the European Central Bank (ECB) and the US Federal Reserve (Fed) is underpinning support for the pair, which has rallied nearly 2% in the last three weeks.
+EUR/USD is going through a moderate correction, trading at levels near 1.1720 on Friday after pulling back from more than two-and-a-half months' highs at 1.1762.
+The pair, broader trend, however, remains bullish with the increasing monetary policy divergence between the European Central Bank (ECB) and the US Federal Reserve (Fed) limiting the US Dollar's (USD) rallies.

 The Fed cut rates this week and pointed to one more rate cut in 2026.
 Investors, however, still expect that the US central bank will ease monetary policy at least two times, considering that Chairman Jerome Powell will likely be replaced by the more dovish-leaning Kevin Hassett.
 Hasset is the White House economic adviser and has repeatedly shown his inclination for significantly lower borrowing costs.